squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 ### Performance

+Luckily, there's [an existing HTML parser implementation written in Zig called `rem`](https://github.com/chadwain/rem) that uses a trie for its named character reference tokenization, so getting [some relevant benchmark results using some actual HTML parsing](https://github.com/chadwain/rem/pull/15) was pretty easy.

+<p><aside class="note">

+Note: The trie in `rem` uses the 'flattened' representation of a trie, with a value array that re-uses the index of the end-of-word node (so there are a lot of empty slots in the value array).

+</aside></p>

-The DAFSA implementation uses more instructions than the trie implementation because it needs to build up the unique index during iteration, but the DAFSA saves on cache misses (presumably due to the smaller overall size of the DAFSA and its node re-use) and everything just about evens out in terms of wall clock time:
+I turns out that the DAFSA implementation uses more instructions than the trie implementation because it needs to do extra work to build up the unique index during iteration, but the DAFSA saves on cache misses (presumably due to the smaller overall size of the DAFSA and its node re-use) and everything just about evens out in terms of wall clock time:

 ```poopresults
 Benchmark 1 (449 runs): ./trie